 10.1.11 A warning that the user should not confuse the markings on a filter relating to any standard other than IS…..(PAPR std no) with the classification of this device when used with this filter.

-10.1.12 The complete device shall be marked with the class design, e.g. “TH2”.
+10.1.12 The complete device shall be marked with the class design, for example, “TH2”.

 10.2 Filters